batuhanbozyel/Tunti/README.md

 ## Getting Started
 Visual Studio 2017 or 2019 is recommended.<br/>
-Supported Operating Systems: Windows.<br/>
+Supported Operating Systems: Windows<br/>
-Supported Renderer APIs: OpenGL 4.5.
+Supported Renderer APIs: OpenGL 4.5

 ### How to Compile and Run
 Run the batch file in scripts folder and invoke the .sln generated. <br/>
 Build the project using Visual Studio. <br/>
-Before you run, move the "assimp-vc142-mt.dll" located in "Doge/vendor/assimp/lib" into the project executable you want to run.

 ### Main features to come:
 - Fast 3D rendering